Fningalready/Fningalready.github.io/_posts/2021-01-03-occasion-for-all.markdown

 <br>

 ### 3. Tansy
 Tansy flowers are suitable as gifts for a variety of occasions.
-Gardeners may appreciate the flowers as presents for birthdays, anniversaries, weddings, or even as a romantic gesture.
+Gardeners may appreciate the flowers as presents for birthdays, anniversaries, weddings, or even as a romantic gesture[2].
 ![]({{ site.baseurl }}/images/all3.png)
 <br>

+2. Gaumond, A., 2021. *Tansy Flower Meaning, Popular Types, and Uses.* [online] Petal Republic.
+Available at: <https://www.petalrepublic.com/tansy-flower/> [Accessed 12 April 2022].

+__Image Source:__ <a href="https://pixabay.com/">__Pixabay__</a>